-In May 2018, the Company entered into a third amendment to its Amended and Restated Loan and Security Agreement with Silicon Valley Bank (the 2018 Amended SVB Loan) under which the Company borrowed \$7.0 million, all of which was immediately used to repay the Company's existing loan with SVB (the 2017 Amended SVB Loan).
-In accordance with the terms of the 2017 Amended SVB Loan, the Company paid a final payment of \$0.3 million associated with the payoff of the 2017 Amended SVB Loan.
-The transaction was accounted for as a debt modification.
+In May 2018, the Company entered into a third amendment to its Amended and Restated Loan and Security Agreement with Silicon Valley Bank (the 2018 Amended SVB Loan) under which the Company borrowed \$7.0 million, all of which was immediately used to repay the Company's then existing loan with SVB (the 2017 Amended SVB Loan).

+The 2018 Amended SVB Loan matured in June 2022 and in accordance with its terms, the Company paid a final payment of \$0.3 million associated with the payoff of the 2018 Amended SVB Loan.